The last picture taken of Satao in Kenya. Image courtesy of Aetopia.

 The 100 are:

-Allan James G. Rubio, Amy Okimoto, Anne Dillon, Annette Junker, Anonymous, ARS Humanité, ARS Politique, Ashley Prout McAvey MEM, Bryan Christy, Candace M. Frieboes, Carol Castellani, Christina LaMonica, Cindy Angelo, Douglas E. Green MD, Dream Out Loud Productions, Dustin Thibideau, Eugene V. Millar PhD, Harriet Croome, Hannah Mulvany, Jamie Joseph, Jan-Kees Schakel PhD, Jen Samuel, Jennifer Brett Gillane, Jennifer Cole Steele, Jennifer Ellis Cox, Jessie C. Gaumer RN, Joan Huddleston, Joel Gutierrez, CSM John E. Blue (USA, Ret.), Judith Lewis, Kinte Whitehead, Kyle Kirby, Lacey Grey, Laurel Neme PhD, Lisa Kane JD, Lynn K. Gregory, Maria Heddleson Blue, Maria Lourdes G. Rubio CPA, Mark Eclavea MBA, Meredith L. Shirrell, Michelle L. Hanson MS, Nicole Rojas, Norm Ryang, Rashada Whitehead, Lt.-Col. Ric Cole RA, Robert F. Ciciora, Robin Galloway, Sam K. Wasser PhD, Sheri J. Thompson, Terri Mitchell, Timothy Redman, Victoria Chinnell, Wendie Wendt JD, Wesley Thompson (RMC, Ret.), Will Brenner, and Will Cox.
-(58)
+Allan James G. Rubio, Amy Okimoto, Anne Dillon, Annette Junker, Anonymous, ARS Humanité, ARS Politique, Ashley Prout McAvey MEM, Bryan Christy, Candace M. Frieboes, Carol Castellani, Christina LaMonica, Cindy Angelo, Dr. Douglas E. Green, Dream Out Loud Productions, Dustin Thibideau, Dr. Eugene V. Millar, Harriet Croome, Hannah Mulvany, Jamie Joseph, Dr. Jan-Kees Schakel, Jen Samuel, Jennifer Brett Gillane, Jennifer Cole Steele, Jennifer Ellis Cox, Jessie C. Gaumer RN, Joan Huddleston, Joel Gutierrez, CSM John E. Blue (U.S. Army, Ret.), Judith Lewis, Kinte Whitehead, Kyle Kirby, Lacey Grey, Dr. Laurel Neme, Lisa Kane JD, Lynn K. Gregory, Maria Heddleson Blue, Maria Lourdes G. Rubio CPA, Mark Eclavea MBA, Meredith L. Shirrell, Michelle L. Hanson MS, Nicole Rojas, Norm Ryang, Rashada Whitehead, Lt.-Col. Ric Cole (Royal Army), Robert F. Ciciora, Robin Galloway, Dr. Sam K. Wasser, Sheri J. Thompson, Dr. Stuart J. and Mrs. Elaine Shankland, Terri Mitchell, Timothy Redman, Victoria Chinnell, Wendie Wendt JD, Wesley Thompson (Royal Marines, Ret.), Will Brenner, and Will Cox.
+(60)

 We are forever grateful for their courage and also for their talent, time, and treasure.